-In several groups of grounding zone wedges in our dataset, we observe embayments in the wedge front that contain channels (Fig. 12; Simkins et al., 20172017b).
-This suggests a link between the position of subglacial meltwater channels, and the development of sinuosity (creation of embayments) in the grounding line.
-Contrary to cases where subglacial conduits are thought to provide point sources of fan sedimentation at a grounding line (Powell and Alley, 1997; McMullen et al., 2006; Bjarnadóttir et al., 2013), here we observe reduced availability of sediment at the grounding line associated with basal channels.
-We hypothesise this may result from non-deposition of sediment at the grounding line due to enhanced transport by glaciofluvial processes-or, alternatively.
-Alternatively, embayments may be due to porewater drainage by the channel, sediment stiffening and reduced subglacial transport by deformation processes (e.g., Christianson et al., 2013).
+In several groups of grounding zone wedges in our dataset, we observe embayments in the wedge front that contain channels (Fig. 12; Simkins et al., 2017b).
+This suggests a link between the position of subglacial meltwater channels and the development of sinuosity in the grounding line.
+Contrary to cases in which subglacial conduits are thought to provide point sources of fan sedimentation at a grounding line (Powell and Alley, 1997; McMullen et al., 2006; Bjarnadóttir et al., 2013), here we observe reduced availability of sediment at the grounding line associated with basal channels.
+We hypothesise this may result from non-deposition of sediment at the grounding line due to enhanced transport by glaciofluvial processes.
+Alternatively, embayments may be due to porewater drainage by the channel, sediment stiffening, and reduced subglacial transport by deformation processes (e.g. Christianson et al., 2013).
 In the latter case, we would expect excessive thickening of sediment behind a grounding zone wedge embayment.
-Within the coverage of our data, weWe observe along-flow thickening to the wedge front (Fig. 10B) but to a lesser degree within the embayment than to the side, indicating no excess of sediment accumulation around the channel or embayment.
-Furthermore, the occurrence of meltwater plume deposits in cores seaward of palaeo-grounding line positions (Simkins et al., 20172017b; Prothro et al., 2018) supports flushing of sediment through the grounding line by basal meltwater, producing lateral variability in the magnitude of landform progradation and resulting in highly sinuous grounding zone wedges.
+We observe along-flow thickening to the wedge front (Fig. 10b) but to a lesser degree within the embayment than to the side, indicating no excess of sediment accumulation around the channel or embayment.
+Furthermore, the occurrence of meltwater plume deposits in cores seaward of palaeo-grounding line positions (Simkins et al., 2017b; Prothro et al., 2018) supports flushing of sediment through the grounding line by basal meltwater, producing lateral variability in the magnitude of landform progradation and resulting in highly sinuous grounding zone wedges.

 Development of sinuosity via spatially reduced or enhanced deposition is a function of variable sediment supply and of time.
-A longer duration of standstill will permit the variability in transport and deposition rates to enhance the sinuosity of the eventual form.
-The paired sequence shows that both flux and occupation time are greater in the case of, while a longer duration also allows grounding zone wedges than moraines, while the stackingwedge asymmetry (in the distal direction) to increase by continued progradation.
-Since these are progressively developing traits and typical of grounding zone wedges-we might conclude that Fig. 6C) and their association with sites of topographic pinning also imply greater construction time.
-The progressive development of traits such as asymmetry and sinuosity, both atypical of moraines, may indicate that low-amplitude recessional moraines are the proto-feature with limited that, given sufficient construction time and limited supply.
-This, would mean that as either/both of these increase, develop into a grounding zone wedges preferentially develop-wedge.
-This modelidea is perhaps difficult to reconcile with examples asymmetric moraines (e.g., Larsen et al., 1991; Flink et al., 2015), although these are typically proximal-asymmetric resulting from the magnitude of push, rather than asymmetry being a consequence of time and growth.
-It is more difficult to reconcile moraines as a proto-feature with the occurrence of much larger individual terminal moraines globally (e.g., Ottesen et al., 2005b; Fig. 5C).
-Nonetheless, we show here that), which clearly have had plentiful sediment supply (large sediment content) and yet a wedge morphology has not developed.
-An additional factor, besides the incoming grounding line sediment flux and construction time, must explain why larger moraine morphologies build in preference to grounding zone wedges.
-Notwithstanding this missing element, our dataset shows that time and sediment supply are both important controls on landform type and appear to control on the paired development of landform asymmetry and sinuosity.
+A longer duration of standstill will permit the variability in transport and deposition rates to enhance the sinuosity of the eventual form, while a longer duration also allows grounding zone wedge asymmetry (in the distal direction) to increase by continued progradation.
+Since these are progressively developing traits and typical of grounding zone wedges, we might conclude that that low-amplitude recessional moraines are the proto-feature that, given sufficient construction time and supply, would develop into a grounding zone wedge.
+This idea is perhaps difficult to reconcile with asymmetric moraines (e.g. Larsen et al., 1991; Flink et al., 2015), although these are typically proximal asymmetric, resulting from the magnitude of push, rather than asymmetry being a consequence of time and growth.
+It is more difficult to reconcile moraines as a proto-feature with the occurrence of much larger terminal moraines globally (e.g. Ottesen et al., 2005; Fig. 5c), which clearly have had plentiful sediment supply and yet a wedge morphology has not developed.
+An additional factor, other than the incoming grounding line sediment flux and construction time, must explain why larger moraine morphologies build in preference to grounding zone wedges.
+Notwithstanding this missing element, our dataset shows that time and sediment supply are both important controls on landform type and on the paired development of landform asymmetry and sinuosity.